web3-storage/docs/docs/how-tos/list.md

 - `pins` contains an array of objects describing the IPFS nodes that have [pinned][ipfs-docs-pinning] the data, making it available for fast retrieval using the IPFS network.
 - `deals` contains an array of objects describing the Filecoin storage providers that have made [storage deals][fil-docs-deals].
 These storage providers have committed to storing the data for an agreed period of time.

-::: tip "Want more details about storage?"
+::: tip Want more details about storage?
 The `Upload` objects returned by the `list` method include some basic status information about how the data is stored on IPFS and Filecoin.
 For more details, including the identity of the storage providers hosting your data, you can [query an upload's status][howto-query] using the the `cid`.
 :::

-### Listing a subset of uploads
+#### Listing a subset of uploads

-By default the `list` method returns information about all uploads made using your Web3.Storage account.
-You can optionally restrict the listing to contain entries that were uploaded before a given timestamp, and you can also limit the total number of returned entries.
+By default. the `list` method returns information about all uploads made using your Web3.Storage account.
+You can optionally restrict the listing in two ways:
+-  Only contain entries that were uploaded before a given timestamp.
+- Limit the total number of returned entries.

-Here's an example of fetching the first ten uploads made on the previous day:
+Here's an example of fetching the first 10 uploads made on the previous day:

 <<<@/code-snippets/how-to/index.js#listWithLimits